-The Company's salary and compensation policy (including directors and supervisors, managers and employees) is as follows:
+The Company's salary and compensation policy (including directors, managers and

-1. Directors, supervisors and managers:
+1. Directors and managers:

-The remuneration policy of directors and supervisors is stipulated in Article 15 of the Articles of Association.
+The remuneration policy of directors is stipulated in Article 15 of the Articles of Association.
 The remuneration policy of managers is based on their academic experience and with reference to the salary level of peers, and evaluates their responsibilities, achievement of objectives and contribution to the company's positions.
 The operating results of the company in that year are submitted to the Salary and Compensation Committee for deliberation and then submitted to the Board of Directors for resolution.